Written byAmanda Wong

 If your friends meet this problem too, share this tutorial with them right now!

-macOS Monterey update stuck while downloading
+macOS Ventura update stuck while downloading

 Usually, to update your Mac, you must download an installation file in the Software Update tool of System Preferences.
 It will automatically check for available updates and download them.
-If the macOS Monterey stuck on finding update, the Mac freezes on the download loading bar, or the macOS Monterey update stuck on less than a minute remaining while downloading, you can try the following methods to fix the frozen downloading process.
+If the macOS Ventura stuck on finding update, the Mac freezes on the download loading bar, or the macOS Ventura update stuck on less than a minute remaining while downloading, you can try the following methods to fix the frozen downloading process.

 Wait it out

 The downloading of an operating system is not as fast as we usually expected to download a file from a web page.
-It can be extremely slow if the Internet speed is slow or the macOS installer file is large, especially if you update to macOS Monterey from macOS 10.14 or below.
+It can be extremely slow if the Internet speed is slow or the macOS installer file is large, especially if you update to macOS Ventura from macOS 10.14 or below.
 Since you have started, we recommend you wait it out for at least one more hour.
 You probably will luck out to have a successful downloading.
 Or, you can leave the Mac overnight to finish the job.

 Check system status